ucdavisdatalab/Spatial_SQL/README.md

 Now we could add this to our map canvas to see the polygons.
 Right click on the *watershedsUTM* table in the tree, and select *add to map canvas*.
 Note that we just reprojected the data, so it won't look too much different.

 ## Spatial Join
+Let's go back to the DB Browswer window and look at some more complex queries.

 Spatial joins allow us to combine information from one table with another based on the location associated with each record.
 Let's see if we can figure out which watershed each of our flowlines is in:

 ```